Snowmobiles that are operated on public land or trails in Colorado must be registered with Colorado Parks and Wildlife.

 Out-of-state residents who bring snowmobiles into Colorado must purchase a Colorado Non-Resident Snowmobile permit which is valid from the date of purchase through the following Sept.
-30. These permits can be purchased via mail in request or ordered online.
+30. These permits can be purchased online from October 1 through April 15.
 Once purchased, this sticker should be placed on the machine's outside face of the right front part of the cowling.
 Since this is only a use permit, no renewal notice will be sent to non-resident permit holders; you must purchase a new permit each year you come to Colorado with your Snowmobile.

 Registration decals must be affixed permanently on each side of the upper half of the cowling in a location where the decal can be easily seen.
 Snowmobile operators must carry their registration card and show it to any peace officer on request.
 For general decal placement instructions for all types of OHVs and boats, see the Registration Decal Placement Brochure.
 For snowmobile decal placement, click here.